 Certain employees who are involved in physical activities for students must maintain and submit to the district proof of current certification or training in first aid, cardiopulmonary resuscitation (CPR), the use of an automated external defibrillator (AED), concussion, and extracurricular athletic activity safety.
-Certification or documentation of training must be issued by the American Red Cross, the American Heart Association, or another organization that provides equivalent training and certification.
-Employees subject to this requirement must submit their certification or documentation to their supervisor by the start of their duty day.
+Certification or documentation of training must be issued by the

+American Red Cross, the American Heart Association, or another organization that provides equivalent training and certification.
+Employees subject to this requirement must submit their certification or documentation to Heather Olson district nurse by the start of their duty date.

-School nurses and employees with regular contact with students must complete a Texas Education Agency approved, online training regarding seizure disorder awareness, recognition, and related first aid.
+School nurses and employees with regular contact with students must complete a Texas Education Agency approved, Online training regarding seizure disorder aware-ness, recognition, and related first aid.